MattiasGees/spiffe-demo/README.md

 ### Terraform

 Make sure you have access to an AWS account through the CLI, Terraform will use the same method to create the necessary resources.
-Before running terraform, make sure to change the variables in `deploy/terraform/variables.tf` to match your environment.
+Take a look at `deploy/terraform/variables.tf` to verify the expected environment specific values.

 ```bash
 cd deploy/terraform